opensanctions/yente/README.md

 * ``YENTE_ENDPOINT_URL`` the URL which should be used to generate external links back to the API server, e.g. ``https://yente.mycompany.com``.
-* ``YENTE_CACHED`` can be set to "true" in order to load all data to memory on startup.
+* ``YENTE_UPDATE_TOKEN`` should be set to a secret string.
+The token is used with a `POST` request to the `/updatez` endpoint to force an immediate re-indexing of the data.
-  This will make the API incredibly fast, but consume 3-4GB of RAM.
+* ``YENTE_STATEMENT_API`` can be set to "true" in order to enable the optional statement API.
+This is not required for entity matching, but can be used to view and debug data provenance in the system and the web site.
 * ``YENTE_SCOPE_DATASET`` can be used to define the main dataset being used.
 This is usually ``default``, but can be set e.g. to ``sanctions`` to load a more specific set of data.